Yemeni minister unharmed after explosion targets his convoy

 Al-Waly, the minister reported targeted on Thursday is a prominent member of the council, which said in a statement that two roadside bombs went off as his convoy drove through Aden.
 The statement did not provide further details.

 Separately, the statement said 12 southern fighters loyal to the council were killed on Thursday in an attack in the southern province of Abyan.
 It did not elaborate.
+However, security officials told The Associated Press that a group of militants had attacked a security checkpoint in Abyan’s district of Ahwar using machine guns and rocket-propelled grenades, adding that that four civilians were among the casualties.

+The attack carried the fingerprints of al-Qaida, added the officials, who asked to remain anonymous because they were not authorized to talk to the media.

 Saeed’s government has struggled to restore stability.
 Thursday’s attacks came two days after a protest against dire economic conditions escalated when some demonstrators broke through the entrance gate of the Presidential Palace in Aden.
 Shots were heard as the crowd gathered around the entrance gate but there was no subsequent word of any casualties.